cosmos/awesome-cosmos/Contributing.md

 ## Modules

-If you would like to include your module(s) under the module section, then please link to a readme describing the use of your module and if it depends on any other module(s).
-The module must be ready to be used in a production setting.
-If there is a audit associated to the module then please link to it in your module readme or in your repo.
+If you would like to include your module(s) under the module section, then please link to a readme describing the use of your module, if it depends on other module(s) and which versions of the SDK it is compatible with.
+The module must be complete if not production-ready.
+If there is an audit associated with the module then please link to it in your module readme or in your repo.